-The Capital District Tobacco-Free Coalition is one of 50 community partners statewide working to decrease the harmful effects of tobacco marketing on young people.
-Many countries throughout the world (including Canada, England, and Australia) have already made significant progress and their successes encourage us to pursue the following solutions:
+The Capital District Tobacco-Free Coalition is one of 23 community partners statewide working to decrease the harmful effects of tobacco marketing on young people.

 End the sale of tobacco in pharmacies